 ⬆ This photo shows clamshell boxes for 2 well-worn bibles with associated family ephemera which had been jammed in the pages (we left the electrical tape “repairs”).
 On the right wrapped in red, you can see a Vader-worthy presentation box for a large, Star Wars collectible book.

 Gluing and trimming tools and techniques

 You should walk out with a finished clamshell and a nicely satisfying "I-made-this" feeling.

 Below are a few Lead Graffiti clamshells we’ve made for clients and ourselves.

-Shown here is one of six presentation clamshells we helped create for the Thunder Road fundraising benefit project.
+⬆Shown here is one of six presentation clamshells Lead Graffiti helped create for the Thunder Road fundraising benefit project.
 The box houses signed hard and soft cover versions of a book that combines the work of British author Bruce Hornby with the lyrics of Bruce Springsteen.

-Our Tour de Lead Graffiti deluxe sets of prints for 2013 (shown above) are each presented in a clamshell box wrapped with our purpose-made paste paper.
+⬆Our Tour de Lead Graffiti deluxe sets of prints for 2013 are each presented in a clamshell box wrapped with our purpose-made paste paper.
 Check out our paste paper workshop, which is only half a day and wholly fun.

-Students in a printmaking group got a grant from Anne Arundel Community College for a set of 6 clamshell boxes to house a portfolio of their work.
-Normally, we would put the paste paper on the cover, but we wanted to emphasize the tray which housed all of the goodies.
+⬆Students in a printmaking group from Anne Arundel Community College acquired a grant to commission a set of 6 presentation clamshell boxes to house a cooperative portfolio of their work.
+Normally the paste paper would wrap the outer cover, but Lead Graffiti chose to wrap the tray walls instead to emphasize all of the print goodies housed inside.